Howard-Tilton Memorial Information

 Floor Maps & Call Number Guides

-Call Number Floor A - DA 4 DB - M 3 N - QD 2 QE - Z 1 Periodicals On Display 3
+Call Number Floor A - BF 5 BH - DA 4 DB - LT 3 M - NX 6 P - QD 2 QE - Z 1 Periodicals On Display 3

-Other Locations in Howard-Tilton Memorial Library Amoss Collection 2nd Floor Music & Media Center 4th Floor CLUE Classrooms 3rd Floor Music Collection (including Oversize) 3rd Floor Interlibrary Loan Office 2nd Floor Oversize (except Music) 2nd Floor The Latin American Library 4th Floor Research Help Desk 1st Floor Microforms & Newspapers 2nd Floor Spingarn Collection 2nd Floor
+Other Locations in Howard-Tilton Memorial Library Amoss Collection 2nd Floor Music & Media Center 6th Floor CLUE Classrooms 3rd Floor Music Collection (including Oversize) 6th Floor Interlibrary Loan Office 2nd Floor Oversize (except Music) 2nd Floor Government Docs 5th Floor Rare Books 6th Floor The Latin American Library 4th Floor Research Help Desk 1st Floor Microforms & Newspapers 6th Floor Spingarn Collection 2nd Floor

-Other Libraries, Collections, and Locations Amistad Research Center Tilton Hall Matas Health Sciences Library Downtown Campus Architecture Library Richardson Memorial Math Library Gibson Hall Business Library Goldring Woldenberg Offsite Depository Ask at Check-Out Desk Government Docs Ask at Check-Out Desk Protective Storage Ask at Check-Out Desk Jazz Archive Jones Hall Rare Books Jones Hall Koch Library Stanley Thomas Hall Southeastern Architectural Archive Jones Hall Louisiana Research Collection Jones Hall University Archives Jones Hall Law Library Weinmann Hall Nadine Vorhoff Library Caroline Richardson Bldg
+Other Libraries, Collections, and Locations Amistad Research Center Tilton Hall Matas Health Sciences Library Downtown Campus Architecture Library Richardson Memorial Math Library Gibson Hall Business Library Goldring Woldenberg Offsite Depository Ask at Check-Out Desk Jazz Archive Jones Hall Protective Storage Ask at Check-Out Desk Koch Library Stanley Thomas Hall Southeastern Architectural Archive Jones Hall Louisiana Research Collection Jones Hall University Archives Jones Hall Law Library Weinmann Hall Nadine Vorhoff Library Caroline Richardson Bldg

 First Floor - Howard-Tilton Memorial Library - Call Numbers: QE-Z

-Second Floor - Howard-Tilton Memorial Library - Call Numbers: N-QD
+Second Floor - Howard-Tilton Memorial Library - Call Numbers: P-QD

-Third Floor - Howard-Tilton Memorial Library - Call Numbers: DB-M
+Third Floor - Howard-Tilton Memorial Library - Call Numbers: DB-LT

-Fourth Floor - Howard-Tilton Memorial Library - Call Numbers: A-DA
+Fourth Floor - Howard-Tilton Memorial Library - Call Numbers: BH-DA

 Map and Call Number Guide Information